 MP for Truro and Falmouth

-Jayne Kirkham is the Labour (Co-op) MP for Truro and Falmouth, elected on 4 July 2024.
-She sits on the Environment, Food and Rural Affairs Committee (from 28 October 2024) and, since 9 February 2026, the Select Committee on the Armed Forces Bill.
-Her parliamentary experience includes prior service on several Bills committees, such as Railways Bill, Crown Estate Bill [HL], Water (Special Measures) Bill [HL], and Non-Domestic Rating (Multipliers and Private Schools) Bill.
+Jayne Kirkham is the Labour (Co-op) MP for Truro and Falmouth, elected in 2024.
+She serves on the Environment, Food and Rural Affairs Committee and, from February 2026, on the Select Committee on the Armed Forces Bill.
+She has previously served on committees for several pieces of legislation, including the Railways Bill, Crown Estate Bill (HL), Water (Special Measures) Bill (HL) and the Non-Domestic Rating (Multipliers and Private Schools) Bill.

 Generated 21 February 2026